br-g/openf1/documentation/source/includes/_faq.md

 # FAQ

-### Can I access past data from an ongoing session?
+### Can I access past data during an ongoing session?
 Yes, real-time storage allows for instant access to past and current session data.

 ### What's the delay between live events and API updates?